-In codependent relationships, one partner relies on the other to meet all of their needs, and the partner, in turn, needs to be needed.
+In codependent relationships, one partner relies on the other to meet all of their needs, and the partner, in turn, requires the validation of being needed.

-In simpler terms, the codependent personality is a giver who needs to sacrifice their partner and give themselves to the person.
-The other member of the relationship is a “taker.”
+In simpler terms, the codependent personality is a “giver” who is always willing to sacrifice for their partner.
+And the other member of the relationship is a “taker” who relishes being all-important to that person.

 Codependent behavior validates the person who is the “giver” and provides them with a sense of purpose.
-Without having their partner rely upon them, the codependent personality feels worthless.
+Without having their partner rely upon them, the codependent personality might feel worthless.

-People who ask the question, “What is codependency?”, may also wonder, “Is codependency a mental illness?”
+Anyone who asks the question, “What is codependency?”, may also wonder, “Is codependency a mental illness?”

 The answer is, while codependent behavior can negatively affect a person’s mental health, codependency in and of itself is not a mental illness.
 It is not an official diagnosis included in the Diagnostic and Statistical Manual of Mental Disorders.
 People may use the term “codependent personality disorder,” but this is not an accurate mental health diagnosis.